 There are 358 assessment units in Puerto Rico.
-The Puerto Rico Department of Natural and Environmental Resources' monitoring activities for this reporting cycle (October 1, 2017 to September 30, 2019) included routine ambient water quality sampling at the various networks, special water quality studies performed in the waterbodies of concern, and existing or secondary data requested.
+The Puerto Rico Department of Natural and Environmental Resources' monitoring activities for this reporting cycle (October 1, 2019 to September 30, 2021) included routine ambient water quality sampling at the various networks, special water quality studies performed in the waterbodies of concern, and existing or secondary data requested.
 Where available, effluent quality data from the discharge monitoring reports submitted by permitted point sources are used as those point sources may be contributing sources impacting the use support potential of the waterbodies.
 The PRDNER may perform special sampling when necessary to investigate fish kills, hydrocarbons leaks and spills, and illegal discharges to storm sewers and waterbodies.

-The PRDNER generates data from five routine monitoring networks that provide physical, chemical and biological water quality data from the different waterbodies:
+The PRDNER generates data from four routine monitoring networks that provide physical, chemical and biological water quality data from the different waterbodies:

-- Surface Water Monitoring Network: Operated by the U.S. Geological Survey under a cooperative agreement with Puerto Rico, this network includes water quality sampling stations in 49 assessment units. - Clean Lakes Monitoring Network: Operated by the PRDNER, this network monitors water quality in 18 major lakes (reservoirs) that are mostly used as raw sources of public water supply, propagation and preservation of desirable species, and primary and secondary contact recreation. - Groundwater Monitoring Network: This network is composed of 53 wells, that are drinking water supply wells operated by the Puerto Rico Aqueduct and Sewer Authority.
-The wells are sampled at least annually. - Coastal Monitoring Network: Operated by the PRDNER, this network includes 104 monitoring stations around the coastal perimeter of Puerto Rico.
+- Surface Water Monitoring Network: Operated by the U.S. Geological Survey under a cooperative agreement with Puerto Rico, this network includes water quality sampling stations in 49 assessment units. - Clean Lakes Monitoring Network: Operated by the PRDNER, this network monitors water quality in 18 major lakes (reservoirs) that are mostly used as raw sources of public water supply, propagation and preservation of desirable species, and primary and secondary contact recreation. - Coastal Monitoring Network: Operated by the PRDNER, this network includes 104 monitoring stations around the coastal perimeter of Puerto Rico.
 This network covers a total of 419.01 coastal miles of Puerto Rico's main island, out of a total 546.63 shore miles. - Beach Monitoring and Public Notification Program: Operated by the PRDNER and implemented in the 35 beaches included in the Beach Monitoring and Public Notification Program, all stations are sampled biweekly for enterococcus, pH and temperature.

 Puerto Rico uses the data collected through its monitoring program to determine the health of its waters by comparing the data to its water quality standards.
 Impaired waters are those waters that do not meet water quality standards even after limits based on treatment technology are applied, such as technology requirements at publicly-owned wastewater treatment facilities.
 For the waters listed as impaired, Puerto Rico must develop loading limits to restore the waterbody.
 The list must include a priority ranking for each segment and Puerto Rico must document its decisions on which waterbodies to include and not include on the list.
 The documentation includes a description of the methodology used to develop the list.
-The availability of the Puerto Rico 2020 draft 303(d) list was publicized by posting notices in the newspapers Primera Hora and El Nuevo Día on September 11, 2020.
-The public comment period for the 2020 303(d) list concluded 30 days after the notices were published.
-During the public comment period, those requesting information were emailed copies of the draft list and methodology in English and Spanish.
+The availability of the Puerto Rico 2022 draft 303(d) list was publicized by posting notices in the newspapers Primera Hora and El Nuevo Día on August 2, 2023.
+The public comment period for the 2022 303(d) list concluded 30 days after the notices were published.